Manage data securely. Create value. Minimize risks.

 📱 Mobile Device Management (MDM):

-• Use of MDM solutions for central management and enforcement of DLM policies on mobile devices.
+Use of MDM solutions for centralized management and enforcement of DLM policies on mobile devices.

-• Regular review and adjustment of the MDM strategy to address new threats.
+Regular review and adjustment of the MDM strategy in response to new threats.

 🔒 App Security & Containerization: